How to Lose Weight with Hypothyroidism (Low Thyroid)

 When women have hypothyroidism, the thyroid does not produce and/or release enough thyroid hormones to support optimal metabolism.
 This can result in a sluggish metabolic rate in which unused caloric “fuel” is stored as fat.

-Don’t despair because alongside thyroid medication there is a lot dietary and lifestyle help that can make a real difference.
+Don’t despair because alongside thyroid medication there is a lot of dietary and lifestyle help that can make a real difference.

 Why is it so hard to lose weight with hypothyroidism?